| || |

 As much as Joe likes being free of the "leash", he has, at times, verbalized the pros of the Ping and the cons of the POD.
 He continues to state that he prefers the POD.
 However, his frustrations with the switch to the Omnipod have not gone unnoticed by me.
+In particular the adhesion issues, the POD failures, and thus subsequently the added site changes.
 My Dear Joe.
 He rarely complains about the diabetes aspect of his life.
-I held firm. defeat?

 BETA BUDDIES One Third (It's a BIG "Hunk")

 In response to "Overkill or Good Diabetes Parenting?".
 Store hours?
 I wish.
 I wish that diabetes management had like store hours or something.
 Like maybe Joe''s beta cells could "magically" come back to life from 9pm to like 8am.
 Ya know?
 Like every night Joe''s glucometer and insulin pump and CGM could put up a "CLOSED" sign.
 Yea.right.
 What is 8/24?
 I believe it is one third.
 I believe it is one third of our 24 hour day.

 BETA BUDDIES Laundry Detergent Aisle, Pet Store, Party City?

 | FRIDAY, JULY 26, 2013

 Last evening.
 As the Schnauzer Party continued.with the post dinner~leash~tangling~excrement~depositing~and streaming~and~spritzling stroll around the ''hood. ?.
 I spared you the "depositing, streaming, and spritzling".
 Me to Dave: "The instant feedback from the DOC is invaluable." ( most recently in reference to pumping insulin with the Omnipod ).
 As many of you know, we were having adhesion issues with the PODs.

 BETA BUDDIES Glad To Do The 4am POD Change?